 Some Important ConsiderationsIt is important to keep praying, and to embrace the demands and opportunities of the life you are currently living.
 God cannot speak easily to a closed mind, still less to a closed heart.
 At some stage, we usually invite people to stay for two or three weeks inside the monastery, to experience at first hand something of the joys and difficulties of community life.
 Only then can a mature decision be made about whether to seek admission.

 In general, we urge candidates to take a sabbatical from work if they can, so that they are able to take up their career again if they find that monastic life is not for them.
 Our FAQ tells you more about the basic requirements.
-Reasonable health is one of them as monastic life is definitely not for wimps.
+Reasonable health is one of them as monastic life is physically and psychologically demanding.
 Candidates from overseas need to be aware that there can be extra complications about visas, healthcare and the like.
 Sadly, life isn't quite as simple as it was in St Benedict's day.

 Becoming a NunIt takes a minimum of five and a half years' training or 'formation' before one can make final or lifelong vows as a nun.
 Throughout the whole period both candidate and community will work together to try to discern what God is asking.
 There are three distinct stages, all of which are meant to help people to a deeper appreciation of what monastic life is, the demands it makes, and whether an individual is called to it or not.